Who can use this: Tech admin, Business admin

-If a meeting is not configured to be recorded automatically, you can request Gong to record it by inviting the Gong Assistant—a virtual participant added to the calendar invite.
+If a meeting is not configured to be recorded automatically, you can request Gong to record it by inviting the Gong Assistant, a virtual participant added to the calendar invite.
 This allows Gong to detect the meeting and record it according to your web conferencing provider settings.
-This article outlines the prerequisites needed for a manual recording request to succeed.

 Add your company’s Gong Assistant email address (e.g., companyname@assistant.gong.io) as a participant to the meeting invite.